AndreyKlimchuk/Simple-chat/README.md

 # Simple-chat
-It's a simple client-server chat program, writen in python, that you could run from your terminal and communicate with other participants in chat-room
+It's a simple client-server chat program, writen in python, to communicate with other participants in chat-room